Concordium/concordium-update-proposals/source/CIS/cis-2.rst

 .. note::

-  Be aware of the limit on the number of logs per smart contract function call which currently is 64.
+  Be aware of the :ref:`limit on the number of logs<CIS-2-smart-contract-limitations>`.
   A token smart contract function which needs to mint a large number of token types with token metadata might hit this limit.

 .. _CIS-2-event-burn: